blevesearch/bleve/index/scorch/segment/zap/README.md

 - for each field
   - file writing phase:
     - remember start offset for each field
-    - write 1 if field has location info indexed, 0 if not (varint uint64)
     - write dictionary address (remembered from previous) (varint uint64)
     - write length of field name (varint uint64)
     - write field name bytes